J. Wayne and Delores Barr Weaver Simulation Center

-The J. Wayne and Delores Barr Weaver Simulation Center in Florida is dedicated to improving clinical learning and patient care as well as reducing patient risk through the use of new technologies coupled with realistic medical scenarios and educational debriefings.
+The J. Wayne and Delores Barr Weaver Simulation Center in Jacksonville, Florida, is dedicated to improving clinical learning and patient care as well as reducing patient risk through the use of new technologies coupled with realistic medical scenarios and educational debriefings.

 The simulation center offers state-of-the-art devices and training modules that allow learners to practice specific diagnostic and surgical techniques.